Official-BlackHat13/Discord-Logger-Builder/README.md

 ## Usage

 Simply run the builder and it will fetch the needed dependencies and install them.<br>
-Video on how to use the script coming soon.
 [![Tutorial](https://img.youtube.com/vi/VWjTkefaSHQ/0.jpg)](https://www.youtube.com/watch?v=VWjTkefaSHQ)
 # Support
 Create an issue, or message me on discord.